galuscakova/DAT130-2026/M4/SQL-4.md

-In the exercisese, we will work with the following table:
+In the exercises, we will work with the following table:

 ```sql
 DROP DATABASE IF EXISTS normalization_practice;